 The legal instruments developed by the ITC provide a commonly accepted legal and technical framework for the development of international road, rail, inland water and combined transport in the UNECE region.
 Constantly updated and brought in line with the relevant EU Directives, these legal instruments are widely recognized as particularly useful for the integration of Central, Eastern and South-eastern European countries as well as Caucasus and Central Asian countries in the European economy.
 They are applied not only by European countries but also by many countries worldwide.

 In addition to this legislative activity, other activities of the ITC work program include the development of methodologies, guidelines and definitions on transport planning, data collection and other issues on which legally binding commitment is not required.
 Another ITC activity is the collection of Transport Statistics.
-In this area, in addition to the data collected annually, the Transport Division compiles every five years the data of a major Census of Traffic on the E Roads in accordance with a common methodology.
+In this area, in addition to the data collected annually, the Sustainable Transport Division compiles every five years the data of a major Census of Traffic on the E Roads in accordance with a common methodology.
 Censuses carried out since 1995 have been developed into Geographic Information System (GIS) applications.
 In 2005, for the first time, a Census on rail traffic was also carried out in accordance with a common methodology as well.

 The UNECE Inland Transport Committee has given itself no authority or mandate to ensure the implementation by countries of the legal instruments developed by the ITC.
 Accession to them is voluntary and implementation is the responsibility of the Governments.
-However, as a means to promote such implementation, the Transport Division has been monitoring some legal instruments on transport, including the AGC, the AGTC and the AETR.
-The Contracting Parties to the TIR Convention established a TIR Executive Board, financed through extra-budgetary funds, the secretariat to which is ensured by a TIR secretariat acting in the framework of the Transport Division.
-More recently, as a follow up to the Work Plan on ECE Reform, the Transport Division has in 2007 initiated the monitoring of key ECE legal instruments, including the Vienna Convention on Road Traffic and the European Agreement supplementing it.
+However, as a means to promote such implementation, the Sustainable Transport Division has been monitoring some legal instruments on transport, including the AGC, the AGTC and the AETR.
+The Contracting Parties to the TIR Convention established a TIR Executive Board, financed through extra-budgetary funds, the secretariat to which is ensured by a TIR secretariat acting in the framework of the Sustainable Transport Division.
+More recently, as a follow up to the Work Plan on ECE Reform, the Sustainable Transport Division has in 2007 initiated the monitoring of key ECE legal instruments, including the Vienna Convention on Road Traffic and the European Agreement supplementing it.
 Later in 2007, the monitoring of the Vienna Convention on Road Signs and Signals will also be launched.

-The Transport Division also promotes sub-regional cooperation among Central, Eastern and South-Eastern European countries for the coordinated development of their road, rail and combined transport networks in line with the relevant legal instruments.
+The Sustainable Transport Division also promotes sub-regional cooperation among Central, Eastern and South-Eastern European countries for the coordinated development of their road, rail and combined transport networks in line with the relevant legal instruments.
 Such cooperation is carried out in the framework of the Trans-European Motorway (TEM) and Trans-European Railways (TER) Projects.
 These Projects, which are funded through financial contributions from participating countries, have their own decision-making bodies, central offices and budgets.
 The TEM and TER Projects have recently finalised a Master Plan with the participation of 21 Central, Eastern and Southeastern European countries.
 In the framework of the Master Plan, as many as 490 transport infrastructure projects, for a total value of EUR 102 billion, were evaluated and prioritised and an investment strategy for the implementation of these projects was proposed up to 2020.
-In addition to TEM and TER, the Transport Division is promoting cooperation towards the development of Euro-Asian Transport Links.
+In addition to TEM and TER, the Sustainable Transport Division is promoting cooperation towards the development of Euro-Asian Transport Links.
 This is being carried out in the framework of a UN Development Account Project on Capacity Building, which is being implemented in close cooperation with UNESCAP.
 This project has produced tangible results, including the identification of the main Euro-Asian transport routes for road, rail and inland water transport.
-The Transport Division also promotes sub-regional cooperation in the field of transport in the Mediterranean, where the Division sponsors two Transport Study Centres and a Transport Training Centre.
+The Sustainable Transport Division also promotes sub-regional cooperation in the field of transport in the Mediterranean, where the Division sponsors two Transport Study Centres and a Transport Training Centre.
 Sub-regional cooperation among Central Asian countries is also promoted in the framework of SPECA.
-Finally, the Transport Division provides technical assistance and policy advice to countries in transition through workshops and advisory services, largely focusing on issues related to the implementation of the international legal instruments developed by the Committee.
+Finally, the Sustainable Transport Division provides technical assistance and policy advice to countries in transition through workshops and advisory services, largely focusing on issues related to the implementation of the international legal instruments developed by the Committee.

-The UNECE ITC and the Transport Division of the UNECE secretariat have a long standing experience of fruitful cooperation with the other international institutions and organizations having a bearing in the area of transport in Europe.
-The cooperation with the European Commission (EC) is both very good and productive and works in two ways: in many areas the EC legislation is used as a basis for the UNECE normative work, while in others (e.g. transport of dangerous goods, vehicle regulations) it is the UNECE legal instruments and regulations which are used as the basis for EC Directives or directly made mandatory in the EU.
-In addition, the EU is a Party to some UNECE legal instruments.
-The UNECE Transport Division has also developed excellent working relations with the European Parliament (EP).
+The UNECE ITC and the Sustainable Transport Division of the UNECE secretariat have a long standing experience of fruitful cooperation with the other international institutions and organizations having a bearing in the area of transport in Europe.
+The cooperation with the European Commission (EC) is both very good and productive and works in two ways: in many areas the EC legislation is used as a basis for the UNECE normative work, while in others (e.g. transport of dangerous goods, vehicle regulations) it is the UN legal instruments and regulations which are used as the basis for EC Directives or directly made mandatory in the EU.
+In addition, the EU is a Party to some UN legal instruments.
+The UNECE Sustainable Transport Division has also developed excellent working relations with the European Parliament (EP).
 It collaborated closely with the European Conference of Ministers of Transport (ECMT), which had similar membership and dealt also with inland transport issues only.
 The Division has also started cooperation with the International Transport Forum, into which the ECMT has transformed itself, and participates in the Transport Management Board, which prepares the meetings of the International Transport Forum.
 The ITC and its subsidiary bodies also cooperate with other sub-regional and sub-sectoral entities, including the Central Commission for the Navigation on the Rhine (CCNR), the Danube Commission and the Organization for International Railway Transport (OTIF), with which the updating of the respective legal instruments on the carriage of dangerous goods by road and by rail are coordinated.
-The Transport Division also cooperates with the other UN Regional Commissions, mainly with ESCAP in the development of Euro-Asian Transport Links.
+The Sustainable Transport Division also cooperates with the other UN Regional Commissions, mainly with ESCAP in the development of Euro-Asian Transport Links.
 It also cooperates with ECA in the development of Mediterranean transport and in the activities related to the project for a Europe-Africa permanent link through the Straight of Gibraltar.
-The ITC and the Transport Division have also a long-standing experience of mutually beneficial cooperation with NGO’s.
+The ITC and the Sustainable Transport Division have also a long-standing experience of mutually beneficial cooperation with NGO’s.
 Some of our most frequent partners are: the International Road Transport Union (IRU), the International Road Federation (IRF), the International Touring Alliance (FIA/AIT), the International Organization of Motor Vehicle Manufacturers (OICA), the Liaison Committee of manufacturers of Motor Vehicle Equipment and Parts (CLEPA), the International Motorcycle Manufacturers (IMMA), the International Transport Workers Federation (ITF) and the International Union of Railways (UIC).

-The ITC and the Transport Division are cooperating with the Environment and Health sectors in order to jointly address the transport related environmental and health concerns.
+The ITC and the Sustainable Transport Division are cooperating with the Environment and Health sectors in order to jointly address the transport related environmental and health concerns.
 As a follow-up to the Vienna and London Conferences as well as the High-Level Meeting on Transport, Environment and Health held on 4 May 2001, a Transport, Health and Environment Pan-European Programme (THE PEP) is being jointly implemented by the UNECE Transport and Environment Divisions as well as the WHO-Europe, which includes the joint servicing of THE PEP Steering Committee.

 In the foreseeable future, the transport sector will continue to face the following main challenges: